node-apn/node-apn/doc/apn.markdown

  - `batchFeedback` {Boolean} Sets the behaviour for triggering the `feedback` event.
 When `true` the event will be triggered once per connection with an array of timestamp and device token tuples.
 Otherwise a `feedback` event will be emitted once per token received.
 (Defaults to: true)

+ - `batchSize` {Number} The maximum number of tokens to pass when emitting the event - a value of 0 will cause all tokens to be passed after connection is reset.
+After this number of tokens are received the `feedback` event will be emitted.
+(Only applies when `batchFeedback` is enabled)

  - `interval` {Number} How often to automatically poll the feedback service.
 Set to `0` to disable.
 (Defaults to: `3600`)

 **Important:** In a development environment you must set `address` to `feedback.sandbox.push.apple.com`.